AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/api/README.md

 From the project root:

 ```
-pnpm -F functions dev:comments
+pnpm -F api dev:comments
 ```

 ## Deploying a Worker

-From the `packages/functions` directory:
+From the `packages/api` directory:

 ```
 pnpm deploy:comments